University of Central Florida College of Engineering and Computer Science: Electrical Engineering and Computer Science

-The School of Electrical Engineering and Computer Science was founded under the leadership of Professor Erol Gelenbe in 1999, who was appointed Director of the School of Computer Science in 1998, by the merger the School of Computer Science with the two Departments of Electrical Engineering and Computer Engineering, and the creation of the Information Technology Program.
+The School of Electrical Engineering and Computer Science was founded under the leadership of Professor Erol Gelenbe in 1999, who was appointed director of the School of Computer Science in 1998, by the merger of the School of Computer Science with the departments of Electrical Engineering and Computer Engineering, and the creation of the Information Technology Program.
 In 2005, Computer Science and ECE programs were merged curriculum-wise, as a unified School of EECS.
 In the summer of 2010, the School of EECS was renamed to the Department of EECS.

-The Electrical Engineering and Computer Science Departments were then separated, but have many major accomplishments both in common, and separately, in their history.
+The Electrical Engineering and Computer Science Departments were then separated.
+They have had many major accomplishments both in common, and separately, in their history.
 The Computer Science Programming Team participates in the Association of Computer Machinery's International Collegiate Programming Contest (ACM-ICPC), placing 1st in the fall 2016 and 2017 Southeast ACM Regional Programming Contests.
-Since 1982, the college has placed in the 'Top 3' of the 5 state region.
-The team finished 13th in the spring 2017 World Finals (Top U.S. team and 2nd in North America).
+Since 1982, the college has placed in the top three of the five-state region.
+The team finished 13th in the spring 2017 World Finals (top U.S. team and 2nd in North America).
 The team improved their ranking in the Spring 2018 World Finals, held in Beijing, China.
 The team placed 10th overall out of 140 teams, earning a Bronze Medal and North America Champion title.
-The Programming Team has qualified for and attended 29 Finals since 1983, placing as high as 2nd in the competition.
+The Programming Team has qualified for and attended 29 finals since 1983, placing as high as 2nd in the competition.

 The Computer Science department is also home to the UCF Collegiate Cyber Defense Competition Team.
-Although the National Collegiate Cyber Defense Competition was established in 2005, it wasn't until January 2013 that UCF entered a team in this competition.
-In their inaugural season, the UCF CCDC Team finished in 1st Place in the Southeastern Collegiate Cyber Defense Competition and placed 10th at the National Collegiate Cyber Defense Competition.
-The UCF CCDC Team came back stronger in 2014 and once again won the Southeast Collegiate Cyber Defense Competition and placed 1st at the National Collegiate Cyber Defense Competition to become the reigning National Champions of Cyber Defense.
-UCF maintained its winning traditions in 2015 finishing in 1st Place at the Southeast Collegiate Cyber Defense Competition and claiming the National Championship at the National Collegiate Cyber Defense competition for the second consecutive year.
+Although the National Collegiate Cyber Defense Competition was established in 2005, it was not until January 2013 that UCF entered a team in this competition.
+In their inaugural season, the UCF CCDC Team finished in 1st place in the Southeastern Collegiate Cyber Defense Competition, and placed 10th at the National Collegiate Cyber Defense Competition.
+In 2014, the UCF CCDC Team won the Southeast Collegiate Cyber Defense Competition and placed 1st at the National Collegiate Cyber Defense Competition to become the reigning National Champions of Cyber Defense.
+In 2015, UCF finished in 1st place at the Southeast Collegiate Cyber Defense Competition, claiming the National Championship at the National Collegiate Cyber Defense competition for the second consecutive year.